live-codes/livecodes/docs/docs/languages/gleam.md

 ## Usage

 LiveCodes compiles Gleam code to JavaScript using the WebAssembly (wasm) version of the [official Gleam compiler](https://github.com/gleam-lang/gleam).
+The compiled JavaScript code is then executed in the context of the [result page](../features/result.md).

 The compiled JavaScript code can be inspected in the [Compiled Code Viewer](../features/compiled-code.md) in the [Tools Pane](../features/tools-pane.md) (below the result page).
 Console output is shown in the [integrated console](../features/console.md).

 ### Standard Library